-If you want to see Rider University for yourself, plan a visit.
+If you would like to see Rider University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Lawrenceville, or book a flight to the nearest airport, Newark Liberty International.

 You can also take a virtual campus tour to get a sense of what Rider University and Lawrenceville are like without leaving home.

 The deadline for Fall first-year applications to Rider University is Continuous processing.